-The worst person to get away from is oneself.
+The worst person to escape is oneself.

 Chapter 32: Untroubled